vogelbac/LAB-QA2GO/README.md

 The current version is 0.7.

 # License
-LAB-QA to go is licensed under the BSD license.
+LAB-QA2GO is licensed under the BSD license.

 # Support
 [Laboratory for Multimodal Neuroimaging | LMN](http://lmn-marburg.de/index.php/de/)